SbrTa/Notes/System Design/notes/DB.md

 - https://www.enjoyalgorithms.com/blog/data-partitioning-system-design-concept

 # Replication

-Advantages
+Replication is the process of copying data from a central database to one or more databases.

+**Why Replicate Database?**
   - Fault tolerance.
 If master DB goes down, a replica can take its place.
-  - Eliminates single point of failure
+Thus eliminates single point of failure
+  - Responsibility segregation.
+Master is for writing, replica is for read.
+  - Improves read performance.
   - Reduce latency.
 Replicas can be placed in different geographical location.
 So, less network latency.
-  - Responsibility segregation.
-Master is for writing, replica is for read.
-  -

-- Synchronous vs Asynchronous replication - tradeoff between performane and consistency
-- One directional replication
-- Bi directional replication
-- Streaming replication
-- Logical replication
-- Statement based replication

-### Replication lag
+**Replication lag and Consistency issue**
-  - The time it takes the value to copy from master to replica
+  - Replication lag - The time it takes the value to copy from master to replica
+  - If lag is 30s, and a read request comes at 10s, read will have old data
+  - So, consistency issue
+  - Data inconsistency not allowed in Mission critical system

 ### Synchronous replication
-  - Read after write
   - Master sends data to all replica and waits for ack.
 When all replica sends ack, master comits the changes and return.
-  - Poor performance
+  - Poor write performance
-  - If a replica respose late or goes down, write will fail.
+  - If a replica response late or goes down, write will fail.
   - Data consistency.
   - For critical system - banking.